mever-team/transparency-service/README.md

 This SDK contains a collection of methods to create, manage, and edit AI model cards.
 Cards can be stored either locally or in an online service (that can also be self-hosted).
-We finally provide methods to populate fields by analyzing datasets by computing well-known measures or calling AI assistants.
+We finally provide methods to populate fields by analyzing datasets, automating popular types of algorithmic assessment, or calling AI assistants.

 *Alpha version - Current apis and functionalities are unstable.*